CONTENTS

 RSGBtech mailing list

-and attachments are public.
-To contribute and use other facilities,
+attachments are public.
+To contribute and use other facilities, you need

 Metal Film Resistors

-to demonstrate 'zero lead length' construction for improved VHF
+this to demonstrate 'zero lead length' construction for improved

-performance.
-The VSWR is excellent up to 50MHz, limited mostly by
+VHF performance.
+The VSWR is excellent up to 50MHz, limited mostly

-the quality of the coax connector termination.
-The effects of shunt
+by the quality of the coax connector termination.
+The effects of

 July 2009